Collaborative Action Groups

 Current working groups are focusing on these topics:

-Making Changes in Academic Incentive Systems: The Collaborative Action Group on Academic Incentive Systems focuses on encouraging academic incentive systems, specifically with regard to promotion and tenure processes, to adapt as needed to encourage more and better HIBAR research so that the university can better accomplish its social contract with its stakeholders.
+Making Changes in Academic Incentive Systems to Encourage HIBAR Research: The Collaborative Action Group on Academic Incentive Systems focuses on encouraging academic incentive systems, specifically with regard to promotion and tenure processes, to adapt as needed to encourage more and better HIBAR research so that the university can better accomplish its social contract with its stakeholders.

-Facilitating HIBAR Research Across Disciplines: The activities of this Collaborative Action Group are aimed at helping to catalyze the creation of new HIBAR research projects and to promote collaborations across the academic disciplines.
+Facilitating HIBAR Research Across Disciplines and Sectors: The activities of this Collaborative Action Group are aimed at helping to catalyze the creation of new HIBAR research projects and to promote collaborations across the academic disciplines.